celloward/plant-watering/README.md

 # Tandem Plant Watering Schedule
 This is a solution to the Tandem Software Apprenticeship Application.
 As stated in the challenge guidelines, "Your goal is to create an application that generates a watering schedule for the next 12 weeks for all of our plants."
-The following assumptions and acceptance criterion were provided:
+The following assumptions and acceptance criteria were provided:

 ### Project Assumptions
   * We do not water our plants on a weekend.
 Work-life balance is important, and we shouldn't be in the office on a weekend.